Your cart looks a little empty!Continue Shopping

 Spicy food (Thai food in particular) complements the sweet, fruity flavors of the wine.
 Curries from India, China, Vietnam, and Thailand have highly aromatic flavors, so the natural sweetness of the wine harmonizes with your meal.

 Brunch is a meal best enjoyed with friends and with a nice fizzy bottle of wine.
-A pink Moscato is a crowd pleaser — it has low alcohol and can pair nicely with light meats, fruit plates, and sweet pastries.
+A pink Moscato is a crowd pleaser — it has low alcohol and can pair nicely with light meats, fruit plates, and sweet pastries, making it a perfect choice for what goes well with wine during this delightful mid-morning gathering.

 Finally, dessert Moscato goes down perfectly with sorbet, cake, and fruit-based tarts or parfaits.
 A sweet wine will always be more pleasant (and not feel so overwhelmingly sugary) when it’s paired with something of equal sweetness.